 The Royal Navy has appointed Major (VCC) Christopher Spratt as the next Commander of the Volunteer Cadet Corps.
 He will take post on 1 January 2021.
 Maj Spratt is currently the Deputy Commander of the VCC.

-Lt Col Wing joined the organisation after completing his military career as a Commissioned Officer with the Princess of Wales’s Royal Regiment and took up post as the Training Officer of the Portsmouth Division RMVCC in 2007, he then went onto become the Commanding Officer of the Division in 2009.
-After completing his time with Portsmouth Division RMVCC he was promoted to Lt Col in 2014 to take up the post of very first appointed Commander of the Volunteer Cadet Corps.
-He has steered the VCC into the organisation that it is today, fully sponsored and recognised by the Ministry of Defence and more visible to the public.
-The contribution of Lt Col Wing has been both on the front line and behind the scenes, and is the pillar upon which the VCC now stands today.
-He has tackled the challenging issues of establishing the VCC as a single service organisation complete with a new headquarters, setting up the VCC Training Centre, establishing a VCC wide cadet training syllabus, organisational expansion, transition to a fully MOD Sponsored Cadet Force, forming independent charities and all with commitment, energy and passion.
+Lt Col Wing joined the organisation after completing his military career as an officer with the Princess of Wales’s Royal Regiment and took up post as the Training Officer of the Portsmouth Division RMVCC in 2007; he then went onto become the Commanding Officer of the Division in 2009.
+After completing his time with Portsmouth Division RMVCC he was promoted to Lt Col in 2014 to take up the post of Commander VCC.
+He has steered the VCC into the organisation that it is today, fully sponsored and recognised by the Ministry of Defence.
+He has tackled the challenging issues of establishing the VCC as a single service organisation complete with a new headquarters, setting up the VCC Training Centre, establishing a VCC wide cadet training syllabus, organisational expansion, and forming independent charities – all with commitment, energy and passion.

 Lt Col Wing said “It has been a genuine privilege to command the Volunteer Cadet Corps and, whilst it was a very difficult decision to step down, I know the organisation is in great shape and in safe hands for the future.
 I thank all cadets, adult volunteers and wider stakeholders of the VCC for their support and friendship, and wish them continuing success.”